 - 22.8 Edgwick 1: water, electrolyte drink, first aid

 - 24.8 Edgwick 2: water, electrolyte drink, first aid

 In addition to the aid stations, we have Search and Rescue out on the course and a medical team at the finish.

 There are porta-potties and restrooms at the start and porta-potties at the finish.
 Along the course there are restrooms at miles 3, 8.7, 11.6 and at mile 21.2

 We offer 7.5 hours of official timing and support.
-The race starts at 7am and concludes at 2:30pm.
 If you can average a minimum of 3.5 miles per hour you will make it!